Alfresco/alfresco-docker-base-tomcat/README.md

 where:

-* DISTRIB_NAME is centos
+* DISTRIB_NAME is centos or rockylinux
-* DISTRIB_MAJOR is 7
+* DISTRIB_MAJOR is 7 for centos or 8 for rockylinux
-* JAVA_MAJOR is 8 or 11
+* JAVA_MAJOR is 11 or 17 for rockylinux only
-* TOMCAT_MAJOR is 8, 9 or 10
+* TOMCAT_MAJOR is 8 or 9

 ### Release

-Just push a commit on the default branch including `[release]` in the message to trigger a release on Travis CI.
+Just push a commit on the default branch including `[release]` in the message to trigger a release on the CI.